 Run by HIQA, the HSE and the Department of Health, the National Inpatient Experience Survey offers patients the opportunity to share their experience of care in hospital and asks questions on their experience from admission to discharge.

-This year’s survey also assessed the impact that COVID-19 has had on patient care.
-All acute hospitals within the Ireland East Hospital Group (IEHG) participated in the survey.
+All acute hospitals within the Ireland East Hospital Group (IEHG) participate in the survey.

 Find out more about the survey by visiting www.yourexperience.ie

 IEHG hospitals ensure and promote the safeguarding of vulnerable adults at risk of abuse in accordance with the HSE’s national safeguarding policy and procedures.

 More information can be found on the HSE website.

 In December 2021, the HSE launched a number of supports to help people who have been bereaved.